ml-in-barcelona/react-rules-of-hooks-ppx/README.md

 enforce the rules of React hooks.

 - [x] Exhaustive dependencies in useEffect
+- [x] Order of Hooks
+  - [x] Hooks shoudn't be called in different order
   - [x] Only Call Hooks at the Top Level
-- [x] Hooks shoudn't be called in different order

 Read more about the [Rules of Hooks](https://en.reactjs.org/docs/hooks-rules.html)